 |Queer theory||Straight people||Gay people||Heteronormativity|

 It should be obvious that this is not scholarship at all but an exercise in confirmation bias and it seems to me that Arwa brings this cognitive bias into her writing to an unusual extent.

 There is also evidence emerging that education leads to greater ideological prejudice (full reference cited below and see link here).
-Education appears to reduce people’s prejudice towards people of different ethnic/racial groups and general non-conformists.
-However, education increases prejudice towards people with different political/ideological points of view.
+Education appears to reduce unfavourable attitudes towards people of different ethnic/racial groups and general non-conformists.
+However, it increases prejudice towards people with different political/ideological points of view.

 Henry, P.J. & Napier, J.L.
 (2017).
 Education is related to greater ideological prejudice.
 Public Opinion Quarterly, 81, 930-942